Rick-Phoenix/protoschema-go/README.md

 # The goal of this package

-This package aims to do the following:
+protoschema aims to do the following:

 1. Define the contents of protobuf files in a declarative way, directly from go code
 2. Provide a simple, zod-inspired api to easily add protovalidate rules (and other kinds of options) to fields or messages